Published By Credit Suite at January 11th, 2016

 Getting credit for your business with no personal credit check and no personal guarantee is very appealing.

-One might say this is the holy grail of owning a business, being able to obtain massive amount of funding using the business itself as collateral.
+One might say this is the holy grail of owning a business, being able to get a massive amount of funding using the business itself as collateral.
 So it is vital.

 Now, there are many steps to building an exceptional business credit profile.
 And building business credit history is an important step for any business owner.
 Each of these steps is essential in obtaining business credit with no personal guarantee.

-1. Make sure you start by incorporating your business and make sure you obtain a Federal Tax ID#.
+1. Make sure you start by incorporating your business.
+Also, make sure to get a Federal Tax ID#.
 This is also called an EIN.

-2. Insure you setup a business bank account and that the business name on your corporation papers is the same as on your business bank account.
+2. Ensure you set up a business bank account and that the business name on your corporation papers is the same as on your business bank account.
 This also makes it possible to open a merchant account.
 And then you can take credit cards.

-3. Make sure you have a business land-line number that is listed with 411.
+3. Make sure you have a business phone number that is listed with 411.

-4. Insure you have the proper businesses licenses for your business that you need in your state.
+4. Ensure you have the proper business licenses for your business that you need in your state.
 Also, check the town or city, and the county or parish.
 They might have their own licensing requirements.